run-ai/docs/docs/admin/runai-setup/access-control/rbac.md

 Permissions:    **C** = Create, **R** = Read, **U** = Update, **D** = Delete

-Entities: Entities are granular parts of the pltform that can be controled seperatly.
+Entities&mdash;granular parts of the pltform that can be controled separately.

 !!!Note